ant-le/TechnoGen/README.md

 ## Time Adjustments
 **"I expect the project to be a lot more time consuming as indicated by the ECTS, which is however a circumstance I am willing to take."** -  In line with these words from the first milestone, the project turned out to be very time-consuming with many difficult choices to make.
 I will however remain working on the problem, especially since the pipeline and model building was so intensive, but insightful and major progresses only started over the last week.
 Some of which are:

-- Optimising data processing without storing intermediate data files
+- Optimizing data processing without storing intermediate data files
 - Increasing training data by sliding through data instead of creating independent splits
 - implementing attention layer as techno music has many reoccuring themes
 - Running training on more stable environment compared to google collab
--  **Optional**: Depending on success of VCVAE generation, implement simple transformer for generating sound based on codebook vectors
+-  **Optional**: Depending on success of VQVAE generation, implement simple transformer for generating sound based on codebook vectors

 | Task | Hours | Deadline |
 | --- | --- | --- |